-Here are some names to keep an eye on over the next several months.
+Here are some of the names to keep an eye on over the next several months.

 Shy Tuttle, North Davidson High School - Lexington, N.C.